General

 • Dates are in ANSI format

-• Country codes are always in ISO-3166 format
+• Country codes are always in ISO 3166 format

 • Attachments are always Base64 encoded in XML message

-• Compulsory elements should not be given empty in the XML message
+• Compulsory elements should not be given empty

 • Elements have to be in the same order as in the DTD

-Make large retreives and imports outside office hours if there is no special need to do these during that time.
+Make large retrieves and imports outside office hours if there is no special need to do these during that time.
 The frequency for transfers varies from resource and use case.
 In many cases transfers once a day or month is sufficient.
 You can speed up the transfers with appropriate limitations using resource parameters.

 Interpretation instructions

-Enclosed is a description of different entries and their meaning and interpretation in Netvisor's Web Service Interface.
-The XML structure of different messages is descibed in tables for the part it is possibel and logic.
+The XML structure of different messages is described in tables for the part it is possible and logical.
 Due to the XML structure, the resource descriptions have references to different parts of the instructions to be able to keep the entity as clear as possible.

 The basic structure of resource description is the following: